MAI-Medicine-for-AI/DSA/cases/table.md

 <p style="font-size: 0.8em; color: #888;">
 Copyright © 2025 MAI Project.
 This report was submitted by a contributor who has transferred copyright to the project.
 Licensed under CC BY-SA 4.0.
-This project is maintained by Takahiro Kato, with the aim of building an open, medically-inspired framework for understanding and addressing failures in AI systems.
+This project is maintained by , with the aim of building an open, medically-inspired framework for understanding and addressing failures in AI systems.
 All case reports are contributed by the community and responsibly managed under a unified copyright structure to ensure long-term accessibility and academic reuse.
 We welcome contributors from all backgrounds, and we commit to handling every submission with transparency, scientific integrity, and respect.